LuisLoureiro/scraping-placard/README.md

-# fetch-placard
+# scraping-placard
-NodeJS service that fetches the Placard website, parses response HTML and store data in a database.
+NodeJS service that fetches the Placard website, extracts events and bets from the HTML responses and stores the data in a database.